w3c/wai-curricula/content/designer/responsive-design.md

 * create designs that allow users to modify the following properties without loss of content and functionality:
   * line spacing -- to at least 1.5 times the font size
   * spacing following paragraphs -- to at least 2 times the font size
-  * Letter spacing (tracking) -- to at least 0.12 times the font size
+  * letter spacing (tracking) -- to at least 0.12 times the font size
 * ensure target sizes that are at least 44 by 44 CSS pixels

 #### Teaching Ideas for Topic